Périgueux

 A SWEET CITY:

-Périgueux deploys its urban figures in a green setting where forests and fields draw in the vicinity of the city a rural geometry visible and sensitive in all places.
-The capital of Périgord is lived up to human height, Périgueux is a gentle town.
-The sweet city is parks, gardens and markets, the pacification of the center, a fair sharing of the street.
-It is also taking into account the well-being of the inhabitants through an offer of quality services and a permanent vigilance as for safety and tranquility.
-The sweet city is the search for harmony, an art of living the city in the countryside following the rhythms of nature.
+Périgueux deploys its urban figures in a green setting where forests and fields create a rural geometry in the vicinity of the city that is visible and perceptible in all places.
+The Capital of Périgord can be experienced at eye level, Périgueux is a gentle city.
+The gentle city is parks, gardens and markets, the pacification of the center, equitable sharing of the street.
+It is also a consideration of the well-being of residents through the provision of quality services and permanent vigilance regarding security and tranquility.
+The gentle city is the search for harmony, an art of living the city in the countryside by following the rhythms of nature.

 • Français